 If reshoots on an action movie involve replacing someone who did extensive training and stuntwork, the insurance company would need to be renegotiated with (this didn’t happen on Aliens but it did happen on Full Metal Jacket).
 If a military instructor couldn’t be brought back, they would have to find another one.
 One scenario for reshoots is when a company is unable to finish due to a lack of either confidence or financing.
 Another company could purchase the rights to the film and complete it so that they can boast that they did something with it that their competitor couldn’t.
 If the cast members are available, the transition will be smooth like TV networks renewing a series.
 If only some are available, exposition would suspend disbelief.
 If not, unused reels will be shown within the context of a character’s TV or cinema screen.

 Editing is the most important aspect of film-making because it decides what the structure is (order of scenes and/or shots).
 The use of dissolves can ease the potentially jarring shifts of tone or time, especially if you have to compensate for narrative gaps.
 You can get away with this for incomplete movies.
 You can get away with incomplete movies if the financing is miniscule or if the investor is a millionaire.
-Cynthia Rothrock’s first movie, 24 Hours to Midnight, was incomplete circa 1985, so Leo Fong decided to do what Godfrey Ho did – combining old footage with new footage of a different movie altogether in the hopes that something would mesh.
+The first Cynthia Rothrock movie, 24 Hours to Midnight, was sadly incomplete circa 1985, so Leo Fong chose to do what Godfrey Ho did – combining old footage with new footage of a different movie altogether in the hopes that something would mesh.
 When nothing was meshing, the editors had to think of new footage to film.
 As for why the movie wasn’t complete in the first place, Cynthia had fallen out with her boyfriend.

 Coincidentally, something similar would happen with Lady Reporter (1986).
 She had a relationship with the director since 1985 (i.e. Meng Hoi a.k.a.
 Harrison Mang as credited on No Retreat, No Surrender) but the movie was shelved due to conflict of interest.
 When it was revealed in 1988 that Sylvester Stallone was thinking of casting her in a movie (this would end up materializing later as Demolition Man), Golden Harvest brought Cynthia back to complete the movie (released in the U.K. as Born to Fight) which became known overseas as Above the Law 2 (a sequel to the alternate ending of Righting Wrongs).
 It was released in H.K. as Blonde Fury.
 Unless investors have hands-on experience in the production, they (along with distributors) can demand changes when they attend private screenings.